In this article you'll find...

 You'll see a row of shorter feathers a few inches above the flight feathers.
 That's the length you need to clip the flight feathers back to.
 Clip to just below those feathers, don't cut into them.

-The only thing to go wrong is if you cut 'blood feathers' - feathers which have a blood supply.
-They're easy to see - they're shorter than the primary flight feathers and the shaft, or quill, is dark rather than white.
-Keep an eye out for them.
+Only if you cut 'blood feathers' – feathers which have a blood supply.
+They're easy to see: they're shorter than the primary flight feathers and the shaft, or quill, is dark rather than white.

-If you follow these instructions, that just won't happen.
+If you follow my instructions above, that just won't happen.

-If that happens, it's not difficult to manage.
-Just don't panic because if you do, so will your chicken.
+Should that happen it's not difficult to manage.
+Don't panic because if you do, so will your chicken.
 Her blood pressure will go up and she'll bleed even more.

-Get some cornflour (cornstarch in the US) dip the wing in it and then apply a bit of pressure to the tip.
-The flour acts as a coagulant and the bleeding should stop.
+Get some cornflour (cornstarch in the US) dip the wing in it and apply a little pressure to the tip.
+The flour acts as a coagulant and the bleeding will stop.

-If you don't have corn starch, a bar of soap will do at a push.
+If you don't have corn starch, a bar of soap will work.
 Rub the tip of the wing in it, pinch it and again, the soap will act as a coagulant.

 Keep some in stock.

-The important thing is that you take in all the information and then make whichever decision is the right one for you and for your circumstances.
+The important thing is that you consider all the information and then make whichever decision is the right one for you and for your circumstances.

-If you want to know more about why I decided to do it, have a look at this page about how well some chickens can fly - and how it got one of mine into deep trouble!
+If you want to know more about why it can be dangerous not to do it, have a look at my article about how well some chickens can fly.